Roll Forming Blog

 Written by Dahlstrom Roll Form | Nov 30, 2023 8:54:00 PM

-Understanding metal properties also allows you to accurately estimate costs, plan production timelines, and identify potential risks associated with the process.
-With this information in hand, it's possible to create products that are both cost-effective and high-quality.
-A great project starts with the right metals so it’s wise to educate yourself on the pros and cons of each.
+A great project starts with the right metals -- so it’s wise to educate yourself on the pros and cons of each.

-Knowing the key qualities of each material – such as strength, malleability, ductility, and corrosion resistance – is essential to choosing the right one for your next project.
-Let’s talk about the most important metals, then break them down into easy-to-follow categories of characteristics.
+Knowing the key qualities of each material—such as strength, malleability, ductility, and corrosion resistance—is essential to choosing the right one for your next project.
+Let’s discuss the most important metals and then break them down into easy-to-follow categories of characteristics.

 Here are the metals we’ll cover in this chart: